 It was signed D.

-Despite its obvious significance, Henry did not report on it or take it to a higher authority for a number of days but when he eventually did and a formal investigation was ordered suspicion immediately fell upon the Jew Dreyfus, the German from Alsace.
+Despite its obvious significance, Henry did not report on it or take it to a higher authority for a number of days.
+When he eventually did and a formal investigation was ordered suspicion immediately fell upon the Jew Dreyfus, the German from Alsace.

 Despite the fact that there was no firm evidence to implicate Dreyfus in the writing of the bordereau other than the signature ‘D’ and putting aside the implausibility that someone undertaking espionage would so seek to identify themselves, the French Minister of War Auguste Mercier wanted a swift conclusion to the case.